 The Old Library Redevelopment Project commenced in 2021.
-Restoration and construction works are due to start in 2023 and are scheduled to last three years.
-The newly conserved Old Library will include a beautiful new Research Collections Study Centre on the ground floor.
+Restoration and construction works are due to start at the end of 2025.
+The newly conserved Old Library will include a new Research Collections Study Centre on the ground floor.
 The following stages are key components of the project including the decant of collections which will involve their relocation:

-The Joint Research Collections Reading Room is currently housed in the East Pavilion of the Old Library and will remain there until Summer 2023.
+The Joint Research Collections Reading Room is currently housed in the East Pavilion of the Old Library and will remain there until the end of 2023.
 It is the joint reading room for Early Printed Books, Special Collections, and Manuscripts & Archives Collections.
-In Autumn 2023, the Research Collections service will move to a new interim Research Collections Study Centre in the basement of the Ussher Library.
+In January 2024, the Research Collections service will move to a new interim Research Collections Study Centre in the basement of the Ussher Library.

 All updates and advance notices will be provided for Library readers and the College community on this Library Guide.
 For more information on the Old Library Redevelopment Project see the Old Library Redevelopment website.